Find Affordable College Courses

 Our 2023 rankings named University of California - Berkeley the best school in California for natural resources and conservation students working on their master’s degree.
 Located in the city of Berkeley, UC Berkeley is a public school with a very large student population.

-A rank of #2 on this year’s list means California State University - Fullerton is a great place for natural resources and conservation students working on their master’s degree.
-Located in the large suburb of Fullerton, Cal State Fullerton is a public school with a fairly large student population.
+The excellent master’s degree programs at California State University - Fullerton helped the school earn the #2 place on this year’s ranking of the best natural resources and conservation schools in California.
+Located in the suburb of Fullerton, Cal State Fullerton is a public college with a very large student population.

 Read full report on Natural Resources & Conservation at California State University - Fullerton